Momentum (organisation): Internal elections in the Labour Party

-In April 2020, Momentum nominated three candidates: two for casual vacancies, and one for a newly created BAME position.
-None of the candidates were successful, and the result was attributed to the failure of Momentum and other Labour left-wing factions to agree on a CLGA slate.
-The alliance agreed on a Grassroots Voice slate in July 2020: six candidates for nine Constituency Labour Party seats in the October election.
+In April 2020, three NEC elections were held alongside the 2020 Labour leadership election: two for casual vacancies, and one for a newly created BAME position.
+None of Momentum's nominated candidates were successful.

+Labour's voting system for the elections of CLP reps to the NEC was changed from first-past-the-post to STV in 2020, a move supporters said they hoped would reduce factionalism.
+As a result, the alliance agreed on a Grassroots Voice slate in July 2020 of six candidates for nine Constituency Labour Party seats in the October election.
 Four hundred and fifty CLPs participated, the highest turnout in Labour history; forty-two per cent of the selection nominations went to the Grassroots Voice slate.
 Five out of six candidates were elected from the slate.
 As well as Momentum winning a majority of seats on Young Labour's National Executive.

 In 2021, all four of Momentum's backed candidates for the newly created National Women's Committee were elected (Solma Ahmed, Ekua Bayunu, Tricia Duncan and Chloe Hopkins)- with the further two positions being other left-wing candidates from the CLGA; Momentum lost control of the London REC in a hastily organised conference; and three out of four of Momentum's backed candidates in Young Labour's new equalities roles were won In 2022, Momentum and Campaign for Socialism endorsed Coll McCail and Lauren Harper as youth reps on the Scottish Executive Committee.

+In the 2024 NEC elections, three CLGA candidates were elected for the nine available seats, a loss of one seat.
+Labour to Win, the coalition of Labour's right, won four and noted that this was the first time in two decades that the organised right wing slate had won more of the CLP representative seats than the left faction.